top of page

 Darren Sloan

-a child with bi-coronal craniosynostosis
+Darren has a daughter with bi-coronal craniosynostosis

 Lucy Pearse

-born with metopic craniosynostosis
+Lucy has a son with metopic craniosynostosis

 Our staff